 How to make cucumber sandwiches with cream cheese

-First, I cut it into chunks that are similar size (in length) as the width of the bread I am using.
+First, I cut it into chunks that are similar in size (in length) as the width of the bread I am using.
 Then I cut each chunk into thicker slices (length-wise).

 Cream cheese mixture: